-The Government can provide information obtained or received under the ESOS Act to enforcement bodies to assist with their enforcement related activities.
+The Government will be able to provide information obtained or received under the ESOS Act to enforcement bodies to assist with their enforcement related activities.
 Enforcement bodies include State or Territory authorities or other agencies that are responsible for administering or performing a function under a law that enforces a penalty, sanction or prescribed law.
 Enforcement related activities include the prevention, detection, investigation, prosecution or punishment of breaches of a law that enforces a penalty or sanction.

-This means that the department or ESOS agencies can share information with bodies such as the Fair Work Ombudsman, without the need for the Ombudsman to formally request that information, if the information is necessary for enforcement related activities.
+This means that the department or ESOS agencies are able to share information with bodies such as the Fair Work Ombudsman, without the need for the Ombudsman to formally request that information, if the information is necessary for enforcement related activities.

-These measures allow the Government to continue to provide students with a positive study experience by quickly identifying and responding to poor practices occurring in the international education sector.
+These measures will allow the Government to continue to provide students with a positive study experience by quickly identifying and responding to poor practices occurring in the international education sector.